How to buy Qtum online

 How to buy Qtum online – a step-by-step guide

-To buy QTUM you’ll need to find a cryptocurrency exchange that offers it first.
-As it’s quite a small cap cryptocurrency at the moment, you might only be able to find it on a handful of exchanges.
+A cryptocurrency exchange is the best place to buy QTUM coin in the UK and elsewhere.
+However, because it’s a small-cap cryptocurrency at the moment, you might only be able to find it on a handful of exchanges.

-- Binance: One of the biggest and most popular cryptocurrency exchanges, Binance lets you buy QTUM along with hundreds of other cryptocurrencies.
+- Binance: One of the biggest and most popular cryptocurrency exchanges, Binance supports hundreds of cryptocurrencies.
 Open an account now >

-- ChangeNOW: An exchange that lets you buy hundreds of cryptocurrencies and offers many thousands of different crypto pairs, so you can trade your coins directly with another cryptocurrency.
+- ChangeNOW: ChangeNOW is an exchange that supports hundreds of cryptocurrencies and offers many thousands of different crypto pairs, so you can trade your coins directly with another cryptocurrency.
 Sign up for ChangeNOW >

 Step 2.
 Sign up and fund your account